oddy-boop/Edusync-git/src/README.md

   - A feed of recent school-wide announcements and student behavior incidents.
   - A system health check for client-side diagnostics.

 - **Announcements:** Create, view, and delete school-wide announcements.
 Announcements can be targeted to "All", "Students Only", or "Teachers Only".
-When created, an email notification is automatically sent to the selected audience via Resend.

 - **Fee Structure:** Configure the school's fee items for each grade level and academic term (e.g., "Term 1 Tuition Fee" for "Basic 1").